Ncheku/getting-and-cleaning-data-course-project/README.md

 - **How to run**

-  - *Option 1*: Create a new folder in your current work directory.
-Set the new folder as the work directory.
+  - *Option 1*: Create a new folder in the RStudio work directory.
+In RStudio, use `setwd()` to set the new folder as the new work directory.
 Download the script into the new folder.
 Open it in RStudio and source it.
 Alternatively, you can run ```source ./run_analysis.R``` from the RStudio console.
   - *Option 2*: In a shell, for example the Bash shell on a Ubuntu system or Mac OSX, make sure you create a new folder and save the script into it.
 Then, inside the new folder, run ```Rscript ./run_analysis.R```.

 - **What it does**

-  - *Step 0*: Download the original zipped data files from [This Link] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extract the data files in the working directory.
+  - *Step 0*: Download the original zipped data files from [This Link] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extract the data files to the working directory.
   - *Step 1*: Read in activity labels and feature names.
 Combine train data sets and test data sets by merging them.
   - *Step 2*: Extract only mean and standard deviation measurement variables into a new data frame.
   - *Step 3*: Use descriptive activity names on the new data frame.